brahms116/silly_rusty_kv/README.md

 # Toy database

-A toy experiment to implement a database with Rust.
+A toy experiment to implement a persistent key value store with Rust.

 ## Usage